aistdio/ScreenMap-Deadlock/README.md

 # ScreenMap-Deadlock
 This application helps to see the position of targets from the mini-map on the screen

-Character will fade in 2 seconds after leaving from mini-map
+Characters will fade in 2 seconds after leaving from a mini-map

 In order to run:
 1. Click on 'Code' -> 'Download ZIP'